-The Basic International Banking Self-Study course is delivered via CD.
-The course provides examiners with а basic understanding of international banking activities and risks and a high level overview of the U.S. supervision of international banking activities of U.S. financial institutions and U.S. activities of foreign banking organizations.
-Links to relevant government websites provides current regulatory information that cannot be maintained in realtime.
+The Basic International Banking Self-Study provides examiners with a basic understanding of international banking activities and risks and a high level overview of the U.S. supervision of international banking activities of U.S. financial institutions and U.S. activities of foreign banking organizations.